Taro the Space Alien: Characters

 A frog-shaped alien cousin of Taro.
 In terms of ecology, it likes flies, and when it was a child, it was a tadpole.
 Like Taro, he has several family members.

-Alien Mechawar (メチャワル星人 Mechawaru Hoshibito)
+The owner of the ramen shop "UFO Ramen".
+He is a mysterious alien who rides a saucer to deliver ramen from everywhere and open shops.
+The ramen made by his uncle is a favorite of Taro and James.

 An alien who came from the "Mechawar Planet" to "destroy the Earth".
 He adds "~mecha" to the end of his words.
 He had his spaceship destroyed by Taro, so he decided to stay on Earth.
 His personality isn't as bad as his name suggests, and if anything, he's good.

 Originally, he was only scheduled to appear once, but due to his popularity, he appeared several times in the middle.
 He appears only in one frame even in the final episode.
 He has also appeared in the special episode of 'Miracle Ball' only once.